- American Foreign Policy for the Next Decade

 What the Course Covers

-This course can be used toward completion of the the Individuals and Society (I&S) requirement.
+This course can be used toward completion of the Individuals and Societies (I&S) requirement.

 Meets: T W Th F, 9:30 a.m.–noon